 112. Defendant Correctional Officers and the Medical Defendants were aware of the fact that there were detainees, including Plaintiff, at the Jail who suffered from severe medical needs and were at risk of injury and/or death.
-Despite this knowledge, Defendant Correctional ongoing case management and treatment for Plaintiff and failed to regularly monitor his medical health care needs.
+Despite this knowledge, Defendant Correctional Officers and the Medical Defendants intentionally and knowingly failed to provide serious, ongoing case management and treatment for Plaintiff and failed to regularly monitor his medical health care needs.